 1/2 cup water

-3 tablespoons avocado oil (or other flavorless oil), plus extra for cooking
+3 tbsp avocado oil (or other flavorless oil), plus extra for cooking

 1/4 tsp vanilla extract

 toppings/fillings: fruit jam, fresh berries, powdered sugar